void-linux/void-packages/CONTRIBUTING.md

 #### Travis

+Pull requests are automatically submitted for Continuous Integration (CI) testing to ensure packages build on various combinations of libc and architecture.
+Packages that take longer than 120 minutes or need more than 14G of storage to complete their build (for example, Firefox or the Linux kernel) will fail CI and should include `[ci skip]` in the PR title or body (the comment field when the PR is being opened) to avoid wasting CI builder time.
+Use your best judgment on build times based on your local building experience.
+If you skip CI when submitting a PR, please build and cross-build for a variety of architectures locally, with both glibc and musl, and note your local results in PR comments.
+Make sure to cover 64-bit and 32-bit architectures.

-Once you have started a pull request, you will get instant feedback from Travis.
-It will check if the templates you have changed comply with the our guidelines.
-At the moment not all packages comply with the rules, so if you update a package, it may happen that Travis reports errors about places you haven't touched.
+Continuous Integration will also check if the templates you have changed comply with the our guidelines.
+At the moment not all packages comply with the rules, so if you update a package, it may report errors about places you haven't touched.
 Please feel free to fix those errors too.

 #### Review